Fluent migrations

 At this point, while each migration has been tested as part of the review before landing, it’s always good to run the migration against one locale, e.g. it:

 • Update the locale’s repository, check the results of compare-locales.
-Assuming l10n repositories are cloned in ~/migrations/locales, and the quarantine repository in ~/migrations/gecko-strings-quarantine, the command to run is compare-locales ~/migrations/gecko-strings-quarantine/_configs/browser.toml ~/migrations/locales it.
+Assuming the l10n repository is cloned in ~/migrations/firefox-l10n, and the quarantine repository is in ~/migrations/firefox-l10n-source with the update branch checked out, the command to run is compare-locales ~/migrations/firefox-l10n-source/_configs/browser.toml ~/migrations/firefox-l10n it.
 Save the output in order to compare it with the results after the migration.

 • Run the migration, without pushing, only for it: ./scripts/migrate it wet-run.
 Then run compare-locales again, and check if the results are as expected: migrated strings should not appear as missing anymore, and there should be no errors.

-• The new strings and migrations are available in the quarantine repository.
+• The new strings and migrations are available in the update branch.

 • The migration has been tested locally and works as expected.

-Once the new strings are pushed to gecko-strings, there’s no easy way to roll back, and the procedure needs to be completed before re-enabling sync in Pontoon.
+Once the new source strings are merged, the remaining procedures need to be completed before re-enabling sync in Pontoon, otherwise additional manual work on the repository to revert the commit will be required.
 The alternative is forcing all locales to retranslate this content, and losing the entire benefit of migrations.

 Run migrations